 Description: The system has rebooted without cleanly shutting down first.
 This error could be caused if the system stopped responding, crashed, or lost power unexpectedly.

-Why does system Generates Event Viewer ID 41 error?
+Why does system Generates Kernel-Power Event ID 41 error?

-How to Fix it?
+How to Fix Windows Kernel Event ID 41?
 Or how to find the root cause of it?

 The computer restarted, and there is a Stop error BugCheckCode in the event data